-In the issues paper, the Authority outlined the evaluation and selection processes for major residential projects and localised enhancement projects.
-The Authority sought feedback from stakeholders on the existing evaluation and selection processes, in particular comments on whether or not they have an impact on the cost of the SUPP projects.
+The Authority sought feedback from stakeholders on the existing evaluation and selection processes in the issues paper and the draft report, in particular comments on whether or not they have an impact on the cost of the SUPP projects.
 These processes are summarised and discussed in section 4.5 below.